QureGenAI-Biotech/TyxonQ/examples/omeinsum_julia/README.md

-# Use OMEinsum in TensorCircuit
+# Use OMEinsum in TyxonQ

-This example introduces how to use OMEinsum, a julia-based einsum package, to contract a circuit in TensorCircuit.
+This example introduces how to use OMEinsum, a julia-based einsum package, to contract a circuit in TyxonQ.

 We provide two solutions: